AnnaSkantz/Shapes/README.md

 ### Key features

 - 🎮 Intuitive gameplay
-- 🧩 Solve the puzzeling challenge together
+- 🧩 Solve the puzzling challenge together
 - 🏆 Achieve your goals and win the trophy!

 ## Installation